gerd-moellmann/emacs-with-cl-packages/README.md

 that function.
 The menu's behavior is patterned after what macOS does.

 It's unclear at the moment if that will land in GNU.

+## Text index

+Emacs internal text encoding is an extended UTF-8.
+Characters can be between 1 and 5 bytes long in this encoding.
+Such a variable-length representation requires a conversion between character positions and byte positions.

+A text index is a data structure which supports such position conversions with predictable performance and without relying on markers and heuristics.

+The implementation can be found in `text-index.c`.
+Please read the comment at the start of that file for details.

+I am now using this by default.
+There is also a branch `scratch/text-index` on savannah which Stefan Monnier said he'll take a look at.